 And for ethically made silk tops check out Irish owned Ethical Silk Company.
 As far as I’m aware they are the only company offering silk made without silk worms being boiled alive as part of the process.

-Epona make leisure wear using Fairtrade certified cotton.
+Epona in the UK make leisure wear using Fairtrade certified cotton.

 - Ethical Souls Boutique is an Irish online store that stocks Alice Haliday, Sophie Rieu, Wear we Wander, Mafrika, Kampala Fair, Elegantees, Sanchos Dress and Komodo